The Processor

 Digital Circuits

-Combinatorial logic: a logic function where the output depends only on the current inputs. i.e. there is no memory, just inputs being mapped to outputs.
+Combinatorial logic: a logic function where the output depends only on the current inputs. i.e. there is no state or memory, just inputs being mapped to outputs.

 Useful fact: using these gates (AND, OR, XOR, NOT), it's possible to build a circuit to implement any combinatorial logic.